ropensci/rfishbase/README.md

 contribution to FishBase.
 Imagine if you had to pay to access this type of information.

-It’s time to pay it forward!
+It’s time to pay it forward\!

 Thank you for your consideration and we all look forward to a flood of world-wide support to FishBase.

 </details>

 <br>

 Welcome to `rfishbase 3.0`.
 This package is the third rewrite of the